 The emcee on the boat liked our family and asked my husband, Danny, to help take down the mainsail and then asked our daughter, Courtney, to take down the jib.
 I took note of his shaved head and wondered if he once had hair like my wild mane.
 He made us special drinks afterward.
 Mine was so full of alcohol, I took a few sips before “accidentally” tossing it overboard.

 “Will you be coming back next year?” he asked.

 “Maybe,” I lied knowing we always go someplace new.

-“Make sure you bring your daughter with you again.
+“Make sure to bring your daughter with you again.
 She’s beautiful.”

-That kind of freaked me out since he looked like he was at least thirty-years-old!
+That freaked me out since he was at least thirty-years-old!

 We really enjoyed the trip and now that I am home, I put away the magnifying mirror.
 I don’t think I can manage the shock of seeing my wrinkles re-appear.
 I am happy to say although I am no longer relaxed, my hair is.
 It is always a trade-off…